 Installing your handmade kitchen requires a mix of skills.

 Countryside Kitchens are the single contact and manage all of the logistics for your project.
 We take the hassle and worry out of the installation by providing a complete end to end service so you are assured your kitchen is installed to the highest standards.
-On large projects where full time on-site project management is required, we partner with Newcraft who provide the specialist building services and manage the installation.

 We offer a supply only option on our hardware.
 If you have access to specialist joiners, kitchen fitters along with the other trades involved in fitting a handmade kitchen we are happy to help with the custom made cabinets and worktops.
 Although we are at the end of the phone to help and advise, it is worth mentioning that the process of installing a handmade kitchen is not straightforward.
 We strongly recommend that you only consider undertaking this if you have experience of custom cabinetry and all of the skills involved.

 A Countryside Kitchen Installation – How it works

 Where we indicate time taken, this is to give you idea of timescales.
 In some cases times may differ significantly depending upon the details of your own project.
 As an example, the time it takes for plaster to dry can vary from a day to 5 or more days depending on if it’s a skim coat to a wall in the summertime to a whole room and ceiling requiring boarding, roughcasting and a final coat in a wet November.